History and Politics

 This versatile programme examines compelling global issues such as the world economy, religions, environmentalism and international relations, covering Britain, Western Europe, the USA, Eastern Europe and East Asia.

 As well gaining a firm academic grounding in the workings of history and politics, you select modules from a stimulating range of global concerns and historic periods.
-The course culminates with a written project, bringing together the skills you acquire over three years of study.
+The course culminates in a written project, bringing together the skills you will have acquired over your three years of study.

 In Year 1, you assess a variety of historical periods and cultures around the world, including Asia, Europe and America.
-Politics topics include international relations and political philosophies.
-You also examine contemporary issues in global studies such as America’s role as a hegemonic power and current and future challenges to its pre-eminence.
+Politics topics include international relations and security, political philosophies and political economy.
+You also examine contemporary issues in global studies such as America’s role as a hegemonic power and current and future challenges to its preeminence.

-Some of our graduates go on to postgraduate study at Winchester or elsewhere; there is a clear pathway from graduation to our existing MAs in Politics and International Relations and in History.
+Some of our graduates go on to postgraduate study at Winchester or elsewhere; there is a clear pathway from graduation to two University of Winchester Masters courses, History and Politics and International Relations.

 What you need to know